aditipatil0711/SJSU_Masters_Assignments/CMPE255_Data_Mining/Assignment 1/README.md

 # Problem Statement 2:

 1) Use gpt-engineer to generate a project for visual studio code for your favorite application
-2) Use screencast to demonstrate various usecases of this extension
+2) Use screencast to demonstrate various use cases of this extension
     1) Writing functions and code
     2) Refactoring code
     3) Writing unit tests
-    4) Writing entire app
+    4) Writing the entire app
 submit your screencast and code generated in github repo Showcase the power of combining chatgpt plugin and visual studio code Best submission will be judged by students in a poll organized by TA.